NCIP/gdc-docs/docs/API/Users_Guide/System_Information.md

 | ERROR   | Important system information, e.g. regarding a GDC component         |
 | DEBUG   | Unimportant system information, e.g. testing the notification system |

-Notifications will indicate the GDC component(s) to which they apply:
+Notifications will indicate the GDC `components` to which they apply:

 | Component   | Description                                                              |
 |---------|----------------------------------------------------------------------|